yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_elastic.md

 * Enable Elasticsearch security features, and configure username and password for the built-in users.
 While Kibana is not required, we recommend it as an official client for ES.
 * Configure a secure HTTPS traffic so that all the communication between API Portal and Elasticsearch is secured.

-For more information, see the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-minimal-setup.html) documentation.
+For more information, see [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-minimal-setup.html) documentation.

 ## Add API Manager credentials to API Portal